1. Aims of the Program

 - Foreign applicants

-Proof of citizenship (identification page of a valid passport or another official document) and proof of enrolment at a Québec university for at least two full-time sessions (or the equivalent) from among the three sessions preceding the competition end date;
+Proof of citizenship (identification page of a valid passport or another official document) and proof of enrolment at a Québec university for at least two full-time sessions (or the equivalent) from among the three sessions preceding the competition end date OR have a valid Régie de l'assurance maladie du Québec (RAMQ) card on the competition deadline or proof of eligibility for the RAMQ covering the competition deadline.

 - 10.1.2 The Scholarship Application Form duly completed and signed by the applicant and research supervisor;